pierre-b-geom/hgeom/docs/hmesh_description.md

    // Get all half-edges pointing at the vertex Sequence<HEdge> incomingEdges = vertex.incomingEdges()

-   // Get all vertices neighbors of the vertex (in connection via an half-edge) Sequence<HVertex> neighbors = vertex.neighbors();
+   // Get all vertices neighbors of the vertex (in connection via a half-edge) Sequence<HVertex> neighbors = vertex.neighbors();
 ```